Dangerously Genre Savvy

 - Tarquin may as well be the Greek God of this trope.
 He tops them all by deducing the fact that he MUST be able to run an evil empire successfully because heroes need something to thwart.
 From #763:

-, right?
+Tarquin: You're a bard, right?
 How many stories have you heard in which a single hero vanquishes a wicked empire?
-Elan:

-What is the one thing they all have in common?
+Tarquin: What is the one thing they all have in common?
 The one fact they all share?
-Elan:

 - He takes it even further when he points out that if Elan defeats him, it will be the greatest story ever and he'll become a legend, making it clear to Elan that no matter whether he's overthrown or not, Tarquin wins.